isakro/meso_patterns/README.md

     │   └── maps                      # Holds precompiled maps for visualisation.
     ├── r
     │   ├── meso_patterns.Rproj       # RStudio project (open this first when running the script).
-    │   ├── analysis.r                # Main R script.
+    │   ├── analysis.R                # Main R script.
     │   └── functions
-    │       ├── functions.r           # Functions for analysis.r
+    │       ├── functions.R           # Functions for analysis.r
-    │       └── plot_functions.r      # Functions for analysis.r used to unpack and plot results.
+    │       └── plot_functions.R      # Functions for analysis.r used to unpack and plot results.
     ├── figures                       # Holds all final figures used in the text.
     └── latex                         # Holds raw article PDF and associated LaTeX files.